D1020 teams up with the Duke Of Edinburgh Award in a project to celebrate 100 years of the Rotary Foundation

 Over a quarter of UK companies look for a Duke of Edinburgh Award in applications for a job, above any other recognition programme.
 This project extends the benefits of the scheme to those who might not otherwise be able to take part.
 This might be for financial reasons, or because of disability or injury.

 The aim is to involve 60 school pupils aged between 14 -16 in the Duke of Edinburgh Bronze Award.
-Funding would be divided equally between the six Areas with, ideally, ten participants in each Area identified by sponsoring Rotary Clubs.
+Funding will be divided equally between the six Areas with, ideally, ten participants in each Area identified by sponsoring Rotary Clubs.

 The monetary cost of the project, after the training cost, is relatively low but the courses rely on the personal involvement of Rotarians as mentors and helpers.